 Generally, pads made for backpacking will be less plush than pads made for car-based camping.
 Because backpackers aim to minimize weight, pure comfort is not the priority.

 Still, many modern pads offer a generous combination of insulation, padding, and sleeping area all in a lightweight package.
 For some backpackers, a bit of extra weight is a small price to pay for added comfort.

 The R-value of a pad describes the amount of insulation between the user and the ground.
 Insulation prevents your body heat from escaping into the earth below.
 Without a well-insulated pad, sleeping on the ground is very chilly, even when the air temperature is reasonably warm.

 In warmer conditions, a sleeping pad with an R-value of less than 3 should be sufficient.
 However, if you plan to backpack in the shoulder seasons, you’ll be better off with a higher rating (between 3 and 5).
-For winter camping, an R-value of at least 5 is the way to go.
+For winter camping or mountaineering, an R-value of at least 5, (like the Xped Ultra 7R) is the way to go.

 Sleeping Pad Dimensions